-- Payment of the seller's mortgage
+- payment of the seller's mortgage

 Some exceptions that are commonly listed in title insurance policies include:

-- Any claims, liens, and encumbrances against the property that were not part of the public records at the time of the title search.
+- any claims, liens, and encumbrances against the property that were not part of the public records at the time of the title search.

-Get an Owner's Policy
+Get an Owner's Title Insurance Policy

 In almost all cases where a buyer takes a mortgage, the bank or lender requires the buyer to pay for a mortgagee's or lender's title insurance policy that protects the bank against title defects.
 This policy does not cover you in any way.
-So, be certain to buy an owner's policy to protect yourself.
+So, be certain to also buy an owner's policy to protect yourself.